CAFA: Class-Aware Feature Alignment for Test-Time Adaptation: Abstract

 \section{Abstract}

-Despite recent advancements in deep learning, deep networks still suffer from performance degradation when they face new and different data from their training distributions.
-Addressing such a problem, test-time adaptation (TTA) aims to adapt a model to unlabeled test data on test time while making predictions simultaneously.
-TTA applies to pretrained networks without modifying their training procedures, which enables to utilize the already well-formed source distribution for adaptation.
+Despite recent advancements in deep learning, deep neural networks continue to suffer from performance degradation when applied to new data that differs from training data.
+Test-time adaptation (TTA) aims to address this challenge by adapting a model to unlabeled data at test time.
+TTA can be applied to pretrained networks without modifying their training procedures, enabling them to utilize a well-formed source distribution for adaptation.
 One possible approach is to align the representation space of test samples to the source distribution (\textit{i.e.,} feature alignment).
-However, performing feature alignments in TTA is especially challenging in that the access to labeled source data is restricted during adaptation.
-That is, a model does not have a chance to learn test data in a class-discriminative manner, which was feasible in other adaptation tasks (\textit{e.g.,} unsupervised domain adaptation) via supervised loss on the source data.
-Based on such an observation, this paper proposes \emph{a simple yet effective} feature alignment loss, termed as Class-Aware Feature Alignment (CAFA), which 1) encourages a model to learn target representations in a class-discriminative manner and 2) effectively mitigates the distribution shifts in test time, simultaneously.
-Our method does not require any hyper-parameters or additional losses, which are required in the previous approaches.
-We conduct extensive experiments and show our proposed method consistently outperforms existing baselines.
+However, performing feature alignment in TTA is especially challenging in that access to labeled source data is restricted during adaptation.
+That is, a model does not have a chance to learn test data in a class-discriminative manner, which was feasible in other adaptation tasks (\textit{e.g.,} unsupervised domain adaptation) via supervised losses on the source data.
+Based on this observation, we propose a simple yet effective feature alignment loss, termed as Class-Aware Feature Alignment (CAFA), which simultaneously 1) encourages a model to learn target representations in a class-discriminative manner and 2) effectively mitigates the distribution shifts at test time.
+Our method does not require any hyper-parameters or additional losses, which are required in previous approaches.
+We conduct extensive experiments on 6 different datasets and show our proposed method consistently outperforms existing baselines.